-For more information, download our Working Together booklet.
+For more information, download our Working Together booklet from our Publications page.

 When joining Possability, you will meet with our Service Planners to talk about specific needs, interests, strengths and goals.
 From this, a Support Plan is developed that lets staff know what is important to you and how you want your supports to be delivered.